peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger bthis,
         int smallValue);

  Shifts the bits of an arbitrary-precision integer to the right.

-For this operation, the arbitrary-precision integer is treated as a two's-complement form (see [
+     For this operation, the arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).
-         &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ).
 Thus, for negative values, the arbitrary-precision integer is sign-extended.

   <b>Parameters:</b>

  * <i>bthis</i>: Another arbitrary-precision integer.